 Understanding the five core processes during MIG welding training helps select the right method for any project.

 As the name indicates, short-circuit transfer entails a quick, regulated shorting of the electrode wire to the workpiece.
 With little heat input, the molten metal separates into tiny droplets to form a sputtering arc.
-This method works well for welding thin sheet metal (less than 3 mm) because
+This method works well for welding thin sheet metal (less than 3 mm) because it involves a professional welding training program that teaches the five main metal transfer processes that define this method.

 The tiny droplets enable minimal deformation of the base metal and accurate bead placement, making it perfect for delicate uses like automobile bodywork.